 Keeping Advertising Co-Creation Safe and Ethical

-Effervescent specialises in advertising coproduction with children and young people – that is, we collaborate with children and teens on behalf of ethical brands to make beautiful, authentic campaigns.
-In this article we give a brief introduction to the safeguards and frameworks we use to support young people to do excellent work, and to stay safe and well in the process.
+I specialise in advertising coproduction with children and young people – that is, I collaborate with children and teens on behalf of ethical brands to make beautiful, authentic campaigns.
+In this article I give a brief introduction to the safeguards and frameworks I use to support young people to do excellent work, and to stay safe and well in the process.

-It’s a practice being spearheaded by Effervescent, but grounded in decades of research and development in education, play work, positive psychology, arts practices and community development.
+It’s a practice I’ve spearheaded over years of working for Effervescent, but grounded in decades of research and development in education, play work, positive psychology, arts practices and community development.

-Coproduction with young people happens over 6 stages:
+Co-creation with young people happens over six stages:

-1. Our client briefs us and we agree a creative brief with them
+1. My client briefs me, and we agree on a creative brief together

-2. We, or the client, recruit young people to take part in the project
+2. I, or my client, recruit young people who want to participate in the project

-3. We work intensively with a group of young people to get insight into the product, service, or issue, and develop new original creative ideas to underpin the insight
+3. I work intensively with a group of young people to get insight into the product, service, or issue, and develop new original creative ideas to underpin the insight

-4. We support the young people to pitch their idea to the client
+4. I support the young people to pitch their idea to the client

-5. Young people work with us on developing the creative assets – sometimes this happens over the internet
+5. Young people work with me and my team of reelance creative associates on developing the creative assets – sometimes this happens over the internet

-When we talk about what we do, the first question most people ask is, “how do you keep the children safe?”
-Here’s a (very) brief introduction to the safeguards and frameworks we use to ensure that every project we do is ethical, meaningful, and fun:
+When I talk about what I do, the first question most people ask is, “how do you keep the children safe?”
+Here’s a (very) brief introduction to the safeguards and frameworks I use to ensure that every project is ethical, meaningful, safe, and fun:

 1. The welfare of children and young people is paramount; no child is ever placed in physical, moral, or emotional danger.
-Adults working in direct contact with children are trained in safeguarding and trauma-informed practice.
+All adults working directly with children are trained in safeguarding and trauma-informed practice.
 The safeguarding requirement includes the work which happens face to face with children during strategic and creative development; and any work which happens remotely with young people during the creative build phase of the campaign.
 It also includes campaign launch strategies, such as children being identified as collaborators on the campaign and being invited to interview with journalists.

-2. There must be clear, shared intention between the agency, the client and their face to face workers, and the children and young people who are taking part in the project.
+2. There must be clear, shared intention between me, my client and their team, and the children and young people participating in the project.
 Minors are always fully briefed on the advertising campaign’s purpose, and they (and carers if children are younger than eighteen years old) give their informed consent to take part.
-They are fully informed of the processes, commitment levels, and creative brief; and they are assured that the professional team will keep them physically and emotionally safe during and after the project.
+They are fully informed of the processes, commitment levels, and creative brief; and they are assured that the professional team will attend to their physical and emotional safety during the project and the campaign launch period.

 3. The entire experience must make young people feel heard, understood, and prized.
 It should be beneficial and enjoyable; give them the opportunity to establish and make sense of their own stories in the context of other young people’s similar experiences; and they should come away with new skills, increased wellbeing, and a new set of professional connections with an agency and brand.
-We commit to supporting all young people who have worked with us, in their creative development in the future.
+On each project, I commit to supporting all young people who have worked with me to help them develop creatively in the future.

-4. The children and young people invited to take part must be representative of the relevant population.
+4. The children and young people invited to participate must represent the relevant population.
 The group must be ‘balanced’ to take account of the campaign subject matter and intentions; so that children of all genders, ages, abilities, financial agency, caring responsibilities, can take part, and there is less risk of a group unearthing a truth which is not ‘universal’, but specific only to their collective.
 We spend a lot of time taking care to ensure that the process offers equality of opportunity to take part and to shine.

-6. In order to honour the young people’s lived experiences, stories, efforts in taking part in the creative development process, and voluntary commitment to the campaign development, there should be an absolute commitment to creating a high-quality campaign.
+6. To honour the young people’s lived experiences, stories, efforts in the creative development process, and voluntary commitment to the campaign development, there should be an absolute commitment to creating a high-quality campaign.
 Young people are afforded the same expectations and standards as their professional adult counterparts and treated as having their own realm of topic-specific understanding or expertise.
-To attempt anything less than an excellent campaign would be to treat children’s involvement as an excuse for poor quality; this would be antithetical to coproduction, and disrespectful to children.
+To attempt anything less than an excellent campaign would be to treat children’s involvement as an excuse for poor quality; this would be antithetical to co-creation’s values, and disrespectful to children.

 7. Advertising coproduction with children must be resourced and financed in the same way as any other agency-led campaign; to fund it at a lower level is to devalue young people’s contribution.

-8. Decision making strategies should be carefully negotiated at the beginning of the project with clarity on how difficult choices will be made, and who has a final say so that everyone feels empowered.
+8. Decision-making strategies should be carefully negotiated at the beginning of the project with clarity on how difficult choices will be made, and who has the final say so that everyone feels empowered.

-9. Physical and digital spaces for creative and strategic development should be child-friendly; comfortable and informal; and support the creative process without presupposing the outcome, or manipulating children into developing a creative idea pre-fabricated by the agency or brand.
+9. Physical and digital spaces for creative and strategic development should be child-friendly; comfortable and informal; and support the creative process without presupposing the outcome, or manipulating children into developing a creative idea pre-fabricated by any of the adult contributors.

-10. Children might offer personal stories or information in confidence to the coproduction group, but any final campaign material must anonymise this information and protect a child from being made vulnerable
+10. Children might offer personal stories or information in confidence to the co-creation group, but any final campaign material must anonymise this information and protect a child from being made vulnerable

 11. Young people have equal right to campaign credits, and can use the creative material to support them in their future lives, such as university applications.
-Credits must be carefully negotiated in terms of how and where children’s names are used, to protect their wellbeing and dignity.
+Credits must be carefully negotiated regarding how and where children’s names are used, to protect their well-being and dignity.

-Coproduction in advertising is new and emerging.
-If responsibility for coproduction of strategy and creative ideas is jointly held by all involved, it follows that responsibility for setting and maintaining these principles sit jointly between the agency and the client, with the consent and input of the young people.
+Co-creation in advertising is new and emerging.
+If responsibility for co-creation of strategy and creative ideas is jointly held by all involved, it follows that responsibility for setting and maintaining these principles sit jointly between myself and the client, with the consent and input of the young people.

 There are undoubtably tensions which may prompt one collaborator or another to remind each other of these principles, especially in the early stages of establishing this way of working – for example, a client will be accustomed to having final say on decisions; and this must be arbitrated through children and young people as co-authors/owners of the campaign.
 Whilst it requires more effort, this triangulation anchors campaigns in authenticity, which resonates with audiences.